funcgen/herv-regulatory-map/README.md

 ## 🧬 Overview
 LTRs encode the *regulatory interface* of retroviruses.
 Although most human HERVs are ancient and degenerated, many retain recognizable promoters, transcription-factor binding motifs (TFBMs), polyadenylation signals, or tRNA/PPT features that once drove retroviral replication and now may shape host gene regulation.

-herv-regulatory-map provides a unified, genome-wide framework for:
+Here, we provide a unified, genome-wide framework for:

 * reconstructing HERV LTR structures
 * segmenting each LTR into U3, R, and U5 regions